bahar61119/Level-4-Thesis/README.md

 * This android application was built exploiting the seed selection and dissemination schemes.
 * Underlying communication technology was Wi-Fi Direct.
-* We implemented Round Robin in this application.
+* We implemented Round Robin Scheme in this application.
+* This application was developed only for one P2P communication.

+#HOW TO USE THIS APPLICATION

+* First you have to enable WifiDirect.
+* Search for peers.
+* Connect one of the available devices.
+* Select Seed Files.
+* Finally Send Files to the connected device.
+* Received files are saved in "//thesis/files".
+* Information about received files are saved in "//thesis/information.txt".

+#APPLICATION RESULTS

+* We calculated the time to receive files
+* Then compared the results with the one we found from our simulation.